Close

 RAID arrays in Mevspace

-At this moment, our servers allow setting up either RAID 0, RAID 1, or none.
+At this moment, our servers allow setting up either RAID 0, RAID 1.
 Applying the chosen array is simple and can be done by using the reinstallation option in Mevspace's Control Panel or when purchasing a dedicated server.
 In the future, Mevspace(formerly Skynode) will also offer dedicated servers that will allow the user - given they have the right amount of drives - to set up any other RAID, both software and hardware, with proper equipment.

 Previous